freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/relatistic-plastics/4-import-into-unity.md

 ![Textured transparent](unity-transparent-textured.png)

-In order to fix that, replace the `Plastics Decal` material with the `Plastics Top` material, and it will look correctly:
+In order to fix that, replace the `Plastics Decal` material with the `Plastics Top` material, and it will look correct:

 ![Fully transparent](unity-transparent.png)

-## Step 4: Aligment
+## Step 4: Alignment

 Use the *Scene View* to move each plastic to the right position.
 You'll also need to rotate them and probably resize them as well.